wwarthen/RomWBW/Source/Doc/Applications.md

 #### Notes

-The seconds value is displayed with a fractional value which is not a an actual fraction, but rather the number of ticks past the seconds rollover.
-All values are in hex.
+Not all systems will have a system timer.
+In this case, the `TIMER` command will output 0 for both ticks and seconds and never increment.

+The resolution of the timer is determined by the system timer frequency which is typically 50Hz.
+This means that the seconds fraction will increment 0.02 seconds with each timer tick.

 The primary use of the `TIMER` application is to test the system timer functionality of your system.

-In theory, you could capture the value before and after some process you want to time.
+However, it can be used to capture the value before and after some process you want to measure elapsed runtime.

 #### Etymology